A grey hair appeared, and with it, every story I thought I’d buried.

 Pretendian: A provocative tale about identity, ambition, and the far-reaching consequences of ones actions.

-Synopsis: Cheyenne is a successful actress who’s built her career on a fabricated Navajo identity.
-On the day of her big magazine cover shoot, her lie catches up with her, and the fallout is swift and public.
-As the set turns into a stage for her unraveling, Cheyenne clings to performance, blurring truth and illusion.
-In a world obsessed with image, what happens when the mask slips?
+Synopsis: Cheyenne, a celebrated actress, has built her career on a fabricated Navajo identity.
+On the day of her big magazine cover shoot, her deception unravels, and the fallout is swift and public.
+As the set turns into a stage for her collapse, Cheyenne clings to performance, blurring truth and illusion.
+In a world obsessed with image, what happens when the mask finally slips?